shopware/docs/products/extensions/b2b-suite/guides/installation/README.md

 After a few minutes, our test environment should be available under the address [10.100.200.46](http://10.100.200.46).

-To get a full list of available commands, you can use
+To get a complete list of available commands, you can use:

 ```bash
 ./psh.phar
 ```

-## Installation on a OS X based system
+## Installation on an OS X based system

-The following commands are available to create a mac setup.
-Apache, MySQL and ant are required.
-You can use brew package manager to install them.
+The following commands are available to create a MAC setup.
+Apache webserver, MySQL, and Ant are required.
+You can use the brew package manager to install them.

 ```bash
 ./psh.phar mac:init         # build installation